2026 FIFA World Cup bids: Official bids

-Under FIFA rules as of 2017, the 2026 Cup cannot be in either Europe (UEFA) or Asia (AFC), leaving an African (CAF) bid, a North American (CONCACAF) bid, a South American (CONMEBOL) bid, or an Oceania (OFC) bid as the only possible options.
-In March 2017, FIFA confirmed that "Europe (UEFA) and Asia (AFC) are excluded from the bidding following the selection of Russia and Qatar in 2018 and 2022 respectively."
+Under FIFA rules as of 2017, the 2026 tournament could not be in either Europe (UEFA) or Asia (AFC), leaving an African (CAF) bid, a North American (CONCACAF) bid, a South American (CONMEBOL) bid, or an Oceania (OFC) bid as the only possible options.
+In March 2017, FIFA confirmed that "Europe (UEFA) and Asia (AFC) were excluded from the bidding following the selection of Russia and Qatar in 2018 and 2022, respectively."